iamabhas/dotfiles-v2/README.md

-# i3 , polybar , xfce setup:
+# i3 , polybar setup with catppuccin theming:

+### All fetch , prompt and other configs present in this repo 👉 [dotfiles-v1](https://github.com/iamabhas/dotfiles)

 ### POLYBAR :